abs-tudelft/sbd/src/lab1/assignment.md

  to reduce the computational complexity of joins between the OSM and ALOS data sets.
 In the report (README.md), it is explicitly explained why using such a spatial index reduces the computational complexity for these types of joins.
 5. The application uses the average elevation of an H3 tile to determine if a population needs to relocate.
 6. The application uses an H3 resolution of 9.
+7. The application outputs the sum of all evacuees on the command line.
-7. The application outputs an `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, and `num_evacuees` is the number of people in this place:
+8. The application outputs an `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, and `num_evacuees` is the number of people in this place:
 ```scala
 import org.apache.spark.sql.types._